Kasjan4/442/README.md

 ## Seeded Data

 The seed file we used to populate our API, with all the leagues and teams fetched from our external football API.
 A for loop is used to create a Python dictionary for each league and team, with an if statement which filters out the non football leagues.
-For each dictionary, geolocation in the form of lattitude and longtitude are added for the purpose of the home map.
+For each dictionary, geolocation in the form of latitude and longitude are added for the purpose of the home map.

 ```js
    league_list = requests.get('https://www.thesportsdb.com/api/v1/json/1/all_leagues.php').json()